You have a choice:

 It prevents endometrial and ovarian cancers.

-It helps prevent iron deficiency (anemia)
+It helps prevent iron deficiency (anaemia)

 It helps to reduce symptoms of PMS (premenstrual syndrome)